Stephen Bush is a consulting and career training expert. He is the CEO and Founder of AEX Commercial Financing Group.

 Steve Jobs, George Lucas, and Pixar are true "household names" in the best sense of the phrase.
 These two individuals and one company represent many of the good things that have happened in entertainment and technology during the past 30 years or so.

-But what frequently gets lost in talking about success of any kind is a clear realization and acknowledgment that the positive outcome required change, flexibility, and mistakes along the path to eventual success.
-Just as the Pixar of today (now owned by Disney) is not the company it was when Steve Jobs purchased it from George Lucas, Apple has evolved into one of the best and most valuable companies in the world today because their strategies were regularly updated and changed.
+But what frequently gets lost in talking about success of any kind is a clear realization and acknowledgment that the positive outcome requires change, flexibility, and mistakes along the path to eventual success.
+Just as the Pixar of today (now owned by Disney) is not the company it was when Steve Jobs purchased it from George Lucas, Apple has evolved into one of the best and most valuable companies in the world today because its strategies were regularly updated and changed.

 Revising, updating, improving, learning, and changing.
 Sounds like a plan to me.

 Some Planning Is a Waste of Time

 When executed properly, having an effective plan B is definitely not a waste of time.
 The key, however, is effectiveness.
 I prefer to focus on a specialized version known as cost-effectiveness.
 This decision-making tool is useful for distinguishing between "waste of time" planning and what you should be doing with your time.